zeffii/ChucKScripts/ugen_full.md

     releaseTime = 1000 ms
     externalSideInput = 1 (true)
     Note that the input to sideInput determines the level of gain, not the direct signal input to Dyno.

+(control parameters, quick defaults for the above values)

+    .limit - () - set parameters to default limiter values .compress - () - set parameters to default compressor values .expand - () - set parameters to default expander values .gate - () - set parameters to default noise gate values .duck - () - set parameters to default ducker values

 (control parameters)

-.limit - () - set parameters to default limiter values .compress - () - set parameters to default compressor values .expand - () - set parameters to default expander values .gate - () - set parameters to default noise gate values .duck - () - set parameters to default ducker values .thresh - ( float, READ/WRITE ) - the point above which to stop using slopeBelow and start using slopeAbove to determine output gain vs input gain
+    .thresh - ( float, READ/WRITE ) - the point above which to stop using slopeBelow and start using slopeAbove to determine output gain vs input gain
     .attackTime - ( dur, READ/WRITE ) - duration for the envelope to move linearly from current value to the absolute value of the signal's amplitude
     .releaseTime - ( dur, READ/WRITE ) - duration for the envelope to decay down to around 1/10 of its current amplitude, if not brought back up by the signal
     .ratio - ( float, READ/WRITE ) - alternate way of setting slopeAbove and slopeBelow; sets slopeBelow to 1.0 and slopeAbove to 1.0 / ratio
     .slopeBelow - ( float, READ/WRITE ) - determines the slope of the output gain vs the input envelope's level in dB when the envelope is below thresh.
 For example, if slopeBelow were 0.5, thresh were 0.1, and the envelope's value were 0.05, the envelope's amplitude would be about 6 dB below thresh, so a gain of 3 dB would be applied to bring the output signal's amplitude up to only 3 dB below thresh. in general, setting slopeBelow to be lower than slopeAbove results in expansion of dynamic range.
     .slopeAbove - ( float, READ/WRITE ) - determines the slope of the output gain vs the input envelope's level in dB when the envelope is above thresh.
 For example, if slopeAbove were 0.5, thresh were 0.1, and the envelope's value were 0.2, the envelope's amplitude would be about 6 dB above thresh, so a gain of -3 dB would be applied to bring the output signal's amplitude up to only 3 dB above thresh. in general, setting slopeAbove to be lower than slopeBelow results in compression of dynamic range
     .sideInput - ( float, READ/WRITE ) - if externalSideInput is set to true, replaces the signal being processed as the input to the amplitude envelope. see dynoduck.ck for an example of using an external side chain.
-.externalSideInput - ( int, READ/WRITE ) - set to true to cue the amplitude envelope off of sideInput instead of the input signal. note that this means you will need to manually set sideInput every so often. if false, the amplitude envelope represents the amplitude of the input signal whose dynamics are being processed. see dynoduck.ck for an example of using an external side chain. sound files
+    .externalSideInput - ( int, READ/WRITE ) - set to true to cue the amplitude envelope off of sideInput instead of the input signal. note that this means you will need to manually set sideInput every so often. if false, the amplitude envelope represents the amplitude of the input signal whose dynamics are being processed. see dynoduck.ck for an example of using an external side chain.

+## sound files

-[ugen]: SndBuf
+### [ugen]: SndBuf

-sound buffer ( now interpolating )
+sound buffer ( interpolating )  , also `SndBuf2` for stereo files.

-reads from a variety of file formats see examples: sndbuf.ck
+reads from a variety of file formats
+see examples: sndbuf.ck

 (control parameters)

     .read - ( string , WRITE only ) - loads file for reading
     .chunks - ( int, READ/WRITE ) - size of chunk (# of frames) to read on-demand; 0 implies entire file, default; must be set before reading to take effect.
     .samples - ( int , READ only ) - get number of samples
     .length - ( dur, READ only ) - get length as duration
     .channels - ( int , READ only ) - get number of channels
     .pos - ( int , READ/WRITE ) - set position ( 0 < p < .samples )
     .rate - ( float , READ/WRITE ) - set/get playback rate ( relative to file's natural speed )
     .interp - ( int , READ/WRITE ) - set/get interpolation ( 0=drop, 1=linear, 2=sinc )
     .loop - ( int , READ/WRITE ) - toggle looping
     .freq - ( float , READ/WRITE ) - set/get loop rate ( file loops / second )
     .phase - ( float , READ/WRITE ) - set/get phase position ( 0-1 )
     .channel - ( int , READ/WRITE ) - sel/get channel ( 0 < p < .channels )
     .phaseOffset - ( float , READ/WRITE ) - set/get a phase offset
     .write - ( string , WRITE only ) - loads a file for writing ( or not )

-oscillators
+## oscillators

-[ugen]: Phasor
+### [ugen]: Phasor

 phasor - simple ramp generator ( 0 to 1 )
 can be used as a phase control.
 (control parameters)